micmacIGN/Documentation/Tutorials/MicMacTiePHistoP/README.md

   <br>
 </center>

-You can also visualize it in MicMac using the command 'Vino':
+You can also visualize it in MicMac using the command "Vino":
 ```
 Vino MEC-Malt_2014/Z_Num6_DeZoom8_STD-MALTShade.tif
 ```